dreiekk/OpenVR-Autostarter/README.md

 ## Features

-- Configure settings via the simple UI
+- Configure settings via the UI
 - Autostarter starts/stops itself with your OpenVR runtime; no background task running, when you're not in VR
 - Choose to close programs gracefully or force-kill the process
 - Optionally specify start arguments for each program